Overview of the Qualified Transportation Fringe Benefits (QTFB) Program

 For example, if you submit a claim for April in the amount of $40, and your account balance is $30 at the end of April, you would only receive a partial reimbursement of $30.
 Funds contributed in May cannot be used to make up the shortfall in April.

 The deadline for submitting a claim and substantiation documentation (e.g., receipts) is 180 days from the last day of the month in which the expense was incurred.
 Any claims submitted after this deadline will be ineligible for reimbursement.

-Even though you may pay for your parking and MichiVan (operated by Enterprise Rideshare) ridership fees prior to the beginning of the claim month, these expenses will not be reimbursed until the end of the claim month.
-You can however submit future dated claims, see #2 above for instructions on how on to submit reimbursement claims.
+Even though you may pay for your parking and MichiVan (operated by Enterprise Rideshare) ridership fees prior to the beginning of the claim month, these expenses will not be reimbursed until after the end of the claim month.
+However, you can submit future dated claims.

 Employees can no longer “group” claims to cover more than one month, even though you may pay for your parking on a quarterly basis.
 However, the receipt for the quarterly expenses can be used to support the claim costs for each individual month in the quarter.

 Regardless of whether you pay for your parking and MichiVan (operated by Enterprise Rideshare) ridership fees in advance of the quarter, you will not be reimbursed until the end of the claimed month.
-You are able to submit future dated claims (see #2 above for instructions on how on to submit reimbursement claims), however they will not be paid until the end of the claim month.
+You are able to submit future dated claims, however they will not be paid until the end of the claim month.